Multi-photon entanglement and interferometry: Introduction

 \section{Introduction}

-In his 1704 treatise \textit{Opticks} Newton claimed that light is composed of particles, but also introduced waves to explain the diffraction phenomena.
-Later on in classical Maxwellian electrodynamics the wave approach seemed to be sufficient.
-Yet, 201 year after Newton, during his \textit{annus mirabilis} Albert Einstein re-introduced \textit{lichtquanten} (light particles) and explained the photoelectric effect (Einstein, 1905).\footnote{The current term \textit{photon} was introduced by Lewis (1926).} The final theory, in which photons are elementary excitations of the quantized electromagnetic field interacting with charges, was given by Dirac (1927), and its internal consistency was proved by Dyson, Feynman, Schwinger and Tonomaga around twenty years later.
-Photons, as all quantum particles, reveal both wave-like and particle-like properties---a phenomenon known as wave-particle duality.
-The wave nature is revealed by interference, while the particle nature in detection events.
-The interference involving single photons, except from the discrete detection events (which could possibly be thought as due to discrete ionization events), does not reveal any non-classical phenomena.
-The real quantum effects begin with two or more photon interference: a plethora of classically impossible phenomena occurs--most of them completely incomprehensible with any classical concepts.
-As always in the history of human scientific endeavor, harnessing of new phenomena leads to applications.
-The aim of this review is to describe the magic beauty of multiphoton manipulation, and its applications in amazing quantum protocols of communication, and even computation.
+In his 1704 treatise \textit{Opticks} Newton claimed that light is composed of particles, and strongly opposed Huygens wave picture.
+Later on with Young's double slit interference experiments, the wave picture seemed to be correct and sufficient.
+This view was further strengthened by Maxwell's electrodynamics.
+Yet, 201 years after Newton, during his \textit{annus mirabilis} Einstein re-introduced \textit{lichtquanten} (light particles) and in this way explained the photoelectric effect Einstein (1905).\footnote{The current term \textit{photon} was introduced by Lewis (1926).} The ultimate consequences of Einstein's ideas, after fundamental works of Bohr, Heisenberg and Schroedinger, gave birth to quantum mechanics in 1925.
+Quantum electrodynamics, the final theory of light, in which photons are elementary excitations of the quantized electromagnetic field interacting with charges, was given by Dirac (1927), and its internal consistency was proved by Dyson, Feynman, Schwinger and Tonomaga around twenty years later.
+According to these theories, photons, as all quantum particles, reveal both wave-like and particle-like properties - a phenomenon known as wave-particle duality.
+The wave nature is revealed by interference, while the particle nature can be recognized in absorption and detection events, or more generally in the statistics of counts.
+The interference patterns involving single photons or, equally well, the light intensity does not reveal strictly non-classical phenomena.
+Some of the most counterintuitive effects begin with two or more photon interference and in intensity correlation measurements: a plethora of classically impossible phenomena occurs - most of them completely incomprehensible with any classical concepts, neither particle nor wave.
+As always in the history of human scientific endeavor, harnessing of new phenomena leads to new applications.
+The aim of this review is to describe the recent theoretical and experimental advances in multi-photon interference, entanglement, manipulation, and their applications in quantum communication and computation.